10xs.aiOpen Beta

 2. Copy 10xs/CLAUDE.md to your project root — Claude Code reads CLAUDE.md automatically from the project root

-Export & Updates
+Export & Updates FAQ

 How do exports work?▾